ZeinabHamdy/SuperMarketProject/README.md

 # SuperMarketProject
-manage super_market system using files to save data
+Manage super_market system using files to save data